-Method and Materials We conducted a internet- based survey gathering data from 320 amateur bodybuilders.
-These data were about personal characteristics, practice routines, Mental Aspect (obsessive passion and exercise motivation), sleep quality, and injuries over the preceding six months.
-The descriptive analysis and logistic regression were applied to analyze collected data.
+Method and Materials We conducted an internet-based survey gathering data from 320 amateur bodybuilders.
+These data included personal characteristics, practice routines, Mental Aspects (obsessive passion and exercise motivation), sleep quality, and injuries over the preceding six months.
+The descriptive analysis and logistic regression were applied to analyze the collected data.

-Findings: The findings revealed that 170 participants (53.8%) of participants had experienced at least one injury, predominantly affecting the knee and shoulder 61 participants (19%), and the finger/wrist 33 participant (13%).
+Findings: The findings revealed that 170 participants (53.8%) had experienced at least one injury, predominantly affecting the knee and shoulder in 61 participants (19%), and the finger or wrist in 33 participants (13%).
 Obsessive passion, sleep quality, and being male were significant risk factors for these injuries.
 Obsessive passion had an Odds Ratio (OR) of 1.65, sleep quality an OR of 1.07, and male sex an OR of 2.11.